 Wicklow Mountains – are you more into trekking or hiking adventure?

-Wicklow Mountains will give a sense of wilderness, this is one of my favourite places and one of the best you can visit in Ireland.
-Wicklow is located 20 km outside Dublin south direction.
+Wicklow Mountains give a sense of wilderness, this is one of my favourite places and one of the best you can visit in Ireland.
+It is located 20 km outside Dublin south direction.
 Wicklow National Park is an incredible area of pure nature and one of the most beautiful hiking routes and landscapes of the island.
 You may visit Guinness Lake (Lake Lough Tay) or simply trek Glendalough Loop, which is a 20 km lightly trafficked loop trail.

 Find yourself in the heart of St. Patrick’s Parade!

-Take a cliff walk in Howth – a small port and an old fishing village in Dublin.
+Take a cliff walk in Howth – a small port and an old fishing village in Dublin

 Howth peninusla is a great destination for a beautiful day walk the cliff path leading around the coastline.
 The violet path is around 10 km but you can call in to see the town.
 The view from Howth cliffes spreads across Dublin Bay and Wicklow Mountains.
 A start point is a fishing and yachting port, where you have a choice of plenty seafood restaurants.